 Pre-prints

-[1] (2023) Faabric: Fine-Grained Distribution of Scientific Workloads in the Cloud
+[1] (2023) Faabric: Granular Management of Scientific Applications in The Cloud (PDF)

 Abstract: With their high parallelism and resource needs, many scientific applications benefit from cloud deployments.
 Today, scientific applications are executed on dedicated pools of VMs, resulting in resource fragmentation: users pay for underutilised resources, and providers cannot reallocate unused resources between applications.
 While serverless cloud computing could address these issues, its programming model is incompatible with the use of shared memory and message passing in scientific applications: serverless functions do not share memory directly on the same VM or support message passing semantics when scheduling functions dynamically.